The Oakland County Jail in Pontiac, Michigan

 How to add money to the commissary at Oakland County Jail?

-How to bail someone out of jail in Oakland County, Michigan?
+How can someone be bailed out of jail in Oakland County, Michigan?

 Bail can be posted in the Bonding Area, in the back of the Sheriff’s Department.

-How to call someone in Oakland County Jail?
+How do you call someone in Oakland County Jail?

 Each inmate is allowed one free 15-minute telephone call per week.
 They can make additional pre-paid calls with sufficient money in their inmate trust account.
 Friends and family cannot call inmates.
 Calls are outbound only.